Need to know

 Notice of Rent Increase – Landlords can increase the rent.
 However, there are rules about how often and how much notice they must provide tenants.

-Notice of Termination of a Periodic Tenancy for Allowable Reasons – For very specific reasons, a landlord can give a tenant a notice to end the tenancy even if the tenant hasn’t done anything wrong.
-For example, if the landlord wants to move back into the property, then the landlord could serve notice on the tenant.
+Notice of Termination of a Periodic Tenancy for Allowable Reasons – For specific reasons, a landlord can give notice to end the tenancy.
+This is even if the tenant hasn’t done anything wrong.
+For example, if the landlord wants to move back into the property, they could serve notice on the tenant.

 Eviction Notice (Notice of Termination of Tenancy for Substantial Breach) – The Residential Tenancies Act only allows landlords to evicts tenants in specific circumstances.